Semaglutide

 Those with known pancreatitis risk or uncontrolled GI conditions.

-9. Does GLP-1 S require lab work?
+9. Does Semaglutide require lab work?

 Providers often monitor glucose, A1C, and general metabolic markers.